itggot-TE4/TE4/README.md

 - Use issues and labels for assigning points to tasks and categorizing tasks.

 ## Code review
 Code review is the process that happens after a new pull request is created and before the changes are merged to develop.
+It's a powerful tool for knowledge transfer.
 Use the following guidelines as a reference: https://github.com/thoughtbot/guides/tree/master/code-review

 ## Testing
 Every developer has heard of how useful tests are but to actually think in a TDD manner is something entirely different.
 Consider the different types of tests: https://blog.cleancoder.com/uncle-bob/2017/05/05/TestDefinitions.html